 The effect on its users is known as intoxication.

-Alcoholism is a serious illness, a disease that completely takes hold of the user leaving them dependent on the substance for sustenance.
-This is a progressive disease that disrupts the lives of the alcoholic and their loved ones.
+Alcohol addiction or alcoholism is a serious illness.
+It is a disease that completely takes hold of its victim, leaving them dependent on the substance for sustenance.
+Alcoholism is a progressive disease that disrupts the lives of its victim and their loved ones.

-What are the signs and symptoms of alcohol abuse/ binge drinking?
+What are the signs and symptoms of alcohol abuse and binge drinking?

-There are numerous physical signs that vary depending on the progression of the illness.
-These include:
+There are several physical signs that vary depending on the progression of the illness including: